nealvis/c64_samples_kick/README.md

 - Now you should be ready to try the samples in this repository.

+- Clone this repository.
+- Some some samples may require some utility code from https://github.com/nealvis/nv_c64_util so clone that repo into a directory that sits at the same level as this repository.
-- Clone the repository, VS Code, open one of the directories like hello, open the assembly file like hello.asm in the editor.
+- In VS Code, open one of the directories like hello, open the assembly file like hello.asm in the editor.
 Then go to the command palette with ctrl-shift-p and select or type in "Kick Assembler: Build and Run" if configured correctly the program will run in VICE.